vigneshavm/Interview-questions/JS Q.md

 ## **Arrow Functions**

- Arrow functions, introduced in ES6, offer a more concise syntax for writing functions and have the key difference of **lexical scoping** for `this`.
+ Arrow functions are a shorter syntax for writing functions in JavaScript, introduced in ES6. and have the key difference of **lexical scoping** for `this`.
  Unlike regular functions, they do not have their own `this`, `arguments`, `super`, or `new.target`.
+ They're great for writing concise, readable, and expression-style code, especially in callbacks and array methods.

 **Example**:
 ```javascript